xwipeoutx/hololens-workshop/hello-world/2-holotookit.md

 1. Open Unity
 2. Click "Open Project"
 3. Choose the HoloToolkit folder
-4. Select the root "Assets" folder of the solution
-5. Select `Assets -> Export Package`
+4. In the menu, select `Assets -> Export Package`
-6. Ensure everything is selected and press `Export`
+5. Ensure everything is selected and press `Export All..`
+6. Choose a folder and give it a good name (may I suggest `HoloToolkit`?)

-This will create a package that can be imported into a Unity project.
+This will create a package file `HoloToolkit.unitypackage` that can be imported into a Unity project.

 You can now close the HoloToolkit project.

 ### 3. Initial Unity project